nitya/til/docs/Technology/Docsify/001-docsify-with-ghpages.md

 ## 6. Map to custom domain

 This is not a Docsify thing - it's a GitHub + DNS configuration thing.
-I use [Google Domains](https://domains.google/) as my provider - so here are the steps I followed:
+I use [Google Domains](https://domains.google/) as my provider.
+I followed [these steps](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) to add a custom domain to GitHub Pages.

+ * Added _til.nitya.dev_ as Custom Domain under `Settings > Pages` in GitHub.
+This adds a CNAME file to the root of my `docs/` folder.
+ * On my DNS provider (Google Domains) I went to the page for the registered domain (nitya.dev) and clicked `Manage custom records`.
+Then `Create new record` with
+    - Host name = til
+    - Type = CNAME
+    - TTL = 3600 (default)
+    - Data = nitya.github.io

+Specfically note that _Data_ points to the user-level github.io page and not to the specific project-scoped path.

+That's it!
+Wait till settings kick in and you should be done.
+(Hint: Check again till you see a _"TLS certificate is being provisioned.
+This may take up to 15 minutes to complete."_ message on the Pages dashboard indicating that DNS changes have propagated.)

+Once this is done - do check the "Enforce HTTPS" box on GitHub pages to make sure this site is served only over a secure HTTP connection.
+It's just good practice.
+The entire process took about 5 mins.

+Visit the site `https://til.nitya.dev` and see the difference!

+---